mesarcik/DRFM/README.md

 This project makes use of the Terasic DE10-lite development board.

 ## Software Dependancies
-PyQt and Quartus Prime 16.1
+PyQt4 and Quartus Prime 16.1

-## Paper Published at RadarConf19